How Long to Stay in Paris?

 The answer to this question is a bit nuanced and depending on your interests, budget, and kind of travel, the amount of time you should spend in Paris can vary greatly.

-On this post we will first tell you how many days to see Paris for most people, and then we’ll go into the other options and what you might be able to get done in that time.
+In this post, we will first tell you how long to stay in Paris for most people, and then we’ll go into the other options and what you might be able to get done in that time.

-How Many Days in Paris? – The Short Answer
+How Many Days Do You Need in Paris? – The Short Answer

 At the minimum, plan for 3 days in Paris to get a great taste of the city, visit some of the main sights, and explore the main neighborhoods.
-But if you really want to enjoy yourself I’d recommend 7 days as a good starting point, especially if it’s somewhere you’ve been dreaming of visiting for a long time.
+But if you really want to enjoy yourself, I’d recommend 7 days in Paris as a good starting point, especially if it’s somewhere you’ve been dreaming of visiting for a long time.

 The long answer is that there’s no right or wrong answer and it all depends on what kind of traveler you are and the things you like to do when visiting a new city.
 Some travelers spend three days in Paris and think it’s more than enough.
 On the flip side, there are plenty of people left wanting more after 7+ days in Paris.

-With this in mind, we have created a guide with the perfect Paris itineraries for 1, 2, 3, 4, and 5 days to help you decide how many days to spend in Paris.
+With this in mind, we have created a guide with the perfect Paris itineraries for 1, 2, 3, 4, and 5 days to help you decide how many days to see Paris.

-How Many Days in Paris to See the Major Attractions?
+How Many Days to Visit Paris to See the Major Attractions?

-If you’re really only interested in top Paris attractions like the Louvre Museum, the Eiffel Tower, and a stroll around Ile de la Cité, you could do this in about two busy days.
+If you do have not much time available, you might be wondering how many days in Paris to visit the main sights.
+If you’re really only interested in top Paris attractions like the Louvre Museum, the Eiffel Tower, and a stroll around Ile-de-la-Cité, you could do this in about two busy days.

 But please note that this really would be all of what you’d be fitting in – perhaps a Seine night river cruise, a short break at the Tuileries Garden next to the Louvre, and the absolute headliners.